Brewers' FA Cup ball number revealed

-The draw for the third round of the FA Cup takes place tomorrow night, with Burton Albion ball number 11.
+The draw for the third round of the FA Cup takes place on Monday night, with Burton Albion ball number 11.

 Albion enter at this stage for only the second time in their history, with Championship and Premier League sides admitted into the competition at the third round.